Bulls (rugby union): Early Professional Era (1996–2005)

 After rugby union went professional, the Super 10 tournament was restructured.
 The Super 12 was created, and was to be competed by teams from Australia, New Zealand and South Africa.
 Both Australia and New Zealand adopted new franchise models for their teams, whereas South Africa chose to use the Currie Cup to decide what teams were to be promoted in the Super 12 each season.

 Competing in the inaugural Super 12 season of 1996, Northern Transvaal were one of the 12 teams.
 The side won eight of their 11 games and finished third on the table – behind only Auckland and Queensland.
 Jannie Kruger finished the season in the top three leading point-scorers, behind only Matt Burke and John Eales.
 The side was however soundly defeated in a semi-final by the Auckland Blues, with the final score being 48 points to 11.
 The game was played at Eden Park in Auckland.

 After their fairly successful performance in the opening competition, the subsequent competition of 1997 saw them with three wins and three draws from 11 games.
 They finished at eighth.
 Following the 1997 season, South Africa adopted a similar franchise system to that of Australia and New Zealand's, abolishing the Currie Cup promotion system in favour of creating new franchises.
 The Bulls were formed as one of the four new teams.
 They did not make the semis in the 1998 season.
-The Bulls were considered one of the worst teams in the Super 12 competition, finishing last or second to last for five consecutive seasons from 1998–2003.
+The Bulls were considered one of the worst teams in the Super 12 competition, finishing last or second to last for five consecutive seasons from 1998 to 2003.
 In 2002, they became the first team ever to go through an entire Super Rugby season without winning a single game.
 This record remained until the Lions repeated the feat during the 2010 season.
 After finishing fourth in the inaugural competition, they did not make the semis again until the years 2003.

 The Bulls finished in 6th place in both 2003 and 2004, though still missing out on a finals position.
 They equalled there 1996 performance in 2005, although there was a very poor start to the season, it was followed by six straight wins to earn them a semi-final berth, where they were defeated by the New South Wales Waratahs.
 Bryan Habana finished in the top three try-scorers by the end of the season, and was short-listed for IRB player of the year.